souris-dev/samosac-jvm/docs/index.md

 Type your samosa program in a file, and name it something (for example samosa.samo).
 Then use the .jar file of the compiler to compile it **(ensure that you have java in you PATH)**:

 ```
-java -jar samosac-1.0-full.jar samosa.samo
+java -jar samosac-<version>-full.jar samosa.samo
 ```

-(Replace `samosac-1.0-full.jar` with the full path to the compiler jar file, and `samosa.samo` with the name of the file you wrote your program in.)
+(Replace `samosac-<version>-full.jar` with the relative or absolute path to the compiler jar file, and `samosa.samo` with the relative or absolute path of the file you wrote your program in.)

 _This section will be updated._